 A person who is convinced that they have nothing at all to change in their marriage is a person who is well on their way to marital failure.
-I would be the first to admit, I’m not the same person I was when Sue and I first got married in over 25 years ago.
+I would be the first to admit, I’m not the same person I was when Sue and I first got married over 25 years ago.
 God has had to do a lot of work in me (and He still is!).

 When we marry – we must understand that we are marrying this person “as is,” and that we cannot change them.
 (I’ve seen many marriages get into trouble because someone in the partnership was convinced they could change the other).
 When you get married you’d best be ready to spend the rest of your life with your spouse just as he or she is rather than thinking you’ll be able to change your spouse.

 Interestingly, I’ve noticed over the years of working with couples, when one person changes, the relationship changes, and therefore the other person most often does too.
-For you or your spouse to not deal with behaviors that obviously need to change- an unwillingness to make behavioral changes- can only cause damage to your love and intimacy and put your marriage at risk.
+For you or your spouse to not deal with behaviors that need to change- an unwillingness to make behavioral changes- can only cause damage to your love and intimacy and put your marriage at risk.
 After all, when love and intimacy start to fall- look out because the marriage will come tumbling after.

 I am certainly not the man I need to be when it comes to being Sue’s husband… but thank God I am not the man I was when I married her.
 God has been (and still is) changing me.
-It hasn’t been easy…but seeking God, and cooperating with Him in the work He wants to do in me, has definitely made me a better husband.
+It hasn’t been easy…but seeking God, and cooperating with Him in the work He wants to do in me, has made me a better husband.
 When God is in control there is no need to change your spouse.

-Marriage is something that you think you know a lot about; until you actually get married.
-Someone said, “Marriage is easy, it’s the living together that gets really tough.”
+Marriage is something that you think you know a lot about; until you get married.
+Someone said, “Marriage is easy, it’s living together that gets tough.”
 That’s what marriage is about- two of us living under the same roof.
 It’s living under the same roof that we often discover that many of the expectations we have held onto so tightly are often the ones we’re going to have to let go of.
-It is the letting go that can help change your spouse.
+It is letting go that can help change your spouse.

 That’s why we can’t STOP learning when we get married; in fact, when we say “I do,” we are saying I do to a learning process that will take a lifetime.
 We’ve got to be learners if we want our marriages to succeed.

-When a couple is committed to learning about love, marriage and especially about one another- a lot of good things start to happen.
+When a couple is committed to learning about love, marriage, and especially about one another- a lot of good things start to happen.
 Likewise when a couple quits seeking to learn about each other and the “ins” and “outs” of their marriage then it becomes very difficult to stay in love and remain close.
 It becomes easy for them to get bored with each other!
-How can you really understand and love your spouse if you don’t know what makes them tick?
+How can you understand and love your spouse if you don’t know what makes them tick?

 Marriage takes work.
 When we realize that, we can not only “survive” the hard times in our marriage, but we can thrive,” even through the hard times.
 It’s during those hard times that when we seek help, and deal with our own “issues,” that we can forgive, heal and change what needs to be changed.
-It’s in growing through the tough times that we can become best of lovers and best friends.
-In the final analysis if you want to change your spouse, you must realize that you are the spouse that needs to change.
+It’s in growing through the tough times that we can become the best of lovers and best friends.
+In the final analysis, if you want to change your spouse, you must realize that you are the spouse that needs to change.
 God can help you make these changes when you rely on Him to change you.